Zyin055/Config-Presets/README.md

 ## What does this do?
 This [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension adds a configurable dropdown to allow you to change settings in the txt2img and img2img tabs of the Web UI.

+Note: If you're updating from the 12/22/2022 version your config.json will be overwritten.
+Make a backup if you want to keep your custom presets before updating.

 ## Screenshots
 The new dropdown in the image gallery